-This page shows you how to set up an HTTP-to-HTTPS redirect for the global external HTTP(S) load balancer.
-This page is for a global external HTTP(S) load balancer only.
+This page shows you how to set up an HTTP-to-HTTPS redirect for the global external Application Load Balancer.
+This page is for a global external Application Load Balancer only.
 If you use a load balancer in a different mode, see one of the following pages:

 This example demonstrates how to use URL redirects to redirect all requests from port 80 (HTTP) to port 443 (HTTPS).

 HTTPS uses TLS (SSL) to encrypt HTTP requests and responses, making it

 safer and more secure.
 A website that uses HTTPS has

 If you're creating a new HTTPS load balancer, you can use the Google Cloud console to set up an HTTP-to-HTTPS redirect.

 While creating the HTTPS load balancer's frontend, use the following steps:

 - In the Google Cloud console, go to the load balancer's configuration page.